 - Improves good versus bad fats ratio.
 The participants also showed a markable increase in their ratio of good fats (MUFAs, PUFAs) versus the saturated fatty acids intake.
 Also, these people showed an increase in intakes of dietary fibre and Vitamin E.

 - Improves overall dietary quality.
-The researchers observed a decrease in carbohydrate, starch, free sugars and sodium intakes in people who replaced their regular snacks with almonds.
+The researchers observed decreased carbohydrate, starch, free sugars and sodium intakes in people who replaced their regular snacks with almonds.

 Read the full research paper here.

 - The right diet can improve "bad" cholesterol and fatty acid levels in 4 weeks.

 - Inclusion of almonds in the diet is associated with reduced risk of cardiovascular diseases and type 2 diabetes.
 Higher intakes can lower plasma LDL cholesterol and fasting blood glucose concentrations without increasing body weight.

 - Almond skin is a source of non-nutrient bioactive, for example, (poly)phenolic compounds, that can play a role in the mechanism of CVD prevention.

 - Almonds also contain significant amounts of l-arginine, the biological precursor of the potent vasodilator, nitric oxide, and a natural source of phytosterols, which can contribute to the LDL cholesterol-lowering properties of almonds to an extent.

 - Also, there are many health benefits of almonds that go beyond cholesterol reduction.